Jay-me07/Netflix-Clone/README.md

+## Disclaimer
+This is a demo project for educational purposes only.
+Not affiliated with Netflix.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.